DevSheila/mwula/README.md

 # Mwula

 This platform is designed to help you manage your personal or business finances effectively.
 With this Finance SaaS Platform, you can track your income and expenses, categorize transactions, assign them to specific accounts, and import transactions using a CSV file.
-Additionally, it integrates with Plaid to connect to your bank account and uses Lemon Squeezy for monetization.

 ## Features

 - **Track Income and Expenses:** Monitor your financial transactions with ease.